DarvidTorres/mydocs/Python/OOP/Classes, objects and inheritance.md

 - Each object has a value.

 An object contains:
-1. Attributes: Variables that are part of the object.
+1. Attributes (or State): Variables that are part of the object.
+	- Informally reflects the *properties* of an object.
 2. Methods: [[Python/Functions/Functions|Functions]] that are defined inside a class and are used to define the behaviors of an object.

 # Classes